The Distributional Hypothesis: How Context Reveals Word Meaning

 Bar chart comparing similarity scores for synonym pairs, antonym pairs, and unrelated pairs, showing that antonyms have unexpectedly high similarity.

 The antonym problem in distributional semantics.
-This bar chart shows hypothetical similarity scores between word pairs.
 Synonyms (happy-joyful) correctly show high similarity, but antonyms (hot-cold, good-bad) also show high similarity because they appear in the same syntactic contexts.
-Distributional methods struggle to distinguish 'similar meaning' from 'opposite meaning'.
+The red shaded region highlights how distributional methods struggle to distinguish 'similar meaning' from 'opposite meaning'.

 Compositionality